jbiers/finAPI/README.md

 ### Requirements

 - [x] It is possible to create an account.
-- [x] It is possible to search costumer's bank statement.
+- [x] It is possible to search a costumer's bank statement.
 - [] It is possible to make a deposit.
 - [] It is possible to make a withdraw.
 - [] It is possible to search a costumer's bank statement by date.